Basant-goswami/NM-DSCET-13/README.md

 The system should be highly available and minimize downtime.

 **5. Technical Requirements**

 5.1 Backend
 Develop the backend using Java.
-Use a relational database (e.g., MySQL) for data storage.
+Use a database for data storage.
 Implement RESTful APIs for communication between the frontend and backend.